-When my innocently offered back rub turned into a not-so-innocent session of abuse I remember feeling afterwards like I had asked for it.
+When my innocently offered back rub turned into a not-so-innocent session of abuse I remember feeling afterward like I had asked for it.
 I felt guilty and stupid about it for years.

 Q: What words would you say to someone who had been abused to let them know that it was not their fault?

 Wendy: It is not your fault that your abuser chose to hurt you.
-He/she saw an opportunity to take advantage of you because of the evil in their own heart.
+He/she saw an opportunity to take advantage of you because of the evil in their own hearts.

 Everyone is responsible for their own actions.

 Your abuser must account for his or hers and you must deal with your own.
 Ultimately, we each have to stand before God as individuals who have made our own choices and will reap the resulting consequences.